punund/20ful/README.md

 `20ful watch`
 compiles your input files and watches for changes

-`20ful`
+`20ful serve`
-all the above, and starts web browser
+all the above, and starts static server, reloading it on change with browser-sync.
+This is the default.

+`20ful proxy <port>`
+starts HTTP proxy server instead and connects to given port.
+This is useful if your site is not so static and you already have a server running.

+`20ful help`
+options overview

 ## What it does